Fahras23/Fahras23/README.md

 - 👋 Hi, I’m Chris
 - 👀 I’m interested in backend development
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on chat projects
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 Fahras23/Fahras23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.